gcp-terraform-workshop/terraform-workshop-labs/203-module-gcp/README.md

 ```

-Next, in the `main.tf` file create your resources and use the appropriate variables that you crated to populate the paremeters.
+Next, in the `main.tf` file create your resources and use the appropriate variables that you created to populate the paremeters.
 Don't forget output paremeters for machine_type, name & zone.

 ### Terraform Init